milangupta4/milangupta4.github.io/_posts/2024-08-27-static-website-github-pages-cloudflare-supabase.md

 However where you need interactivity you come up short.

-You either use a Forms-as-a-service SaaS provider (such as Formspree),
+You either use a Forms-as-a-service SaaS provider (such as Formspree), or build your own.